Grow Your Dental Practice with Effective Marketing Copy

 Those terms let Google know your site is being updated to stay relevant.
 The COVID-related search engine results will likely shift as the pandemic improves over time.
 But it does demonstrate that Google wants searchers to have access to the most current information.

-Through Medic and other recent updates, Google is compelling dentists and other health practitioners to develop useful, relevant and original written content that demonstrates their expertise.
+Through Medic and other recent updates through 2021, Google is compelling dentists and other health practitioners to develop useful, relevant and original written content that demonstrates their expertise.
 It values those sites that are continually being improved and offer a superior user experience.

 Finally, be sure to include plenty of relevant information that answer visitors’ questions and support the legitimacy of what you’re offering to improve your credibility in the eyes of Google.